MahmoudHussienMohamed/WSN-Optimization-using-GA/README.md

 ![](https://github.com/MahmoudHussienMohamed/WSN-Optimization-using-GA/blob/main/Images/Output.jpg)
 <br />

-## Project specfication and decription:
+## Project specfication and description:
 Applying Genetic Algorithm concepts to find the best placement for sensors in Sensor netowrk.
 Each sensor had position (`X`, `Y`) and `radius` descriping its domain.
 We represent sensor as `chromosome` or string of features to manipulate.
 After all the process is done we can visulaize generations to see how it did.
 ## Code Walkthrough and Logic
 There're three Modules: